Public and private screening

-A public screening is the showing of moving pictures to an audience in a public place.
+A public screening is the showing of moving pictures, sporting events, and music concerts to an audience in a public place.
 The event screened may be live or recorded, free or paid, and may use film, video, or a broadcast method such as satellite or closed-circuit television.
-Popular events for public screenings include films, sporting events, and concerts.
-Private screening refers to the screening of a commercially made film to a group of people somewhere other than one of their homes.
-Private screening can be legally complex, as the rules and regulations vary from country to country.
+Private screening refers to the screening of a commercially licensed film or media content to a group of people somewhere other than one of their homes.
+Private screening can be legally complex, as the distribution rights or broadcasting rights and regulations vary from country to country.

 Germany

-Live public screenings of association football matches, called "Public Viewing", became especially popular at the 2006 football World Cup in Germany.
+Live public screenings of association football matches, called "Public Viewing", became especially popular at the 2006 FIFA World Cup in Germany.

 United Kingdom

 Showing a video to a group of people outside of the home is legally regarded as a public showing, and is therefore in breach of copyright for DVDs/videos that have been purchased or hired for domestic use.
 To organise a group screening, permission from the copyright owner of the title in question will need to be obtained.
 Obtaining such rights clearances can be a complex procedure.

 For certain types of screening ("non-theatrical" screening), it is possible to hire a copy of a film from its distributor with the rights already cleared.
 The primary non-theatrical distributors of feature films on DVD, video and 16mm in Britain are the BFI and Filmbank Distributors.

 Another option is to buy a blanket licence for the year known as a 'Public Video Screening Licence' which may work out cheaper if showing film is to be a regular event.